← Back to BlogProduct Guides

 How to Block YouTube on Your Child's Phone (Complete 2026 Guide)

-YouTube is both amazing and concerning.
-Your child can learn origami, watch educational science videos, and explore their interests.
+YouTube has both educational content and content that is not appropriate for children.
+Your child can learn origami, watch science videos, and explore their interests.
 But they can also:

-- See disturbing videos that slip through filters
+• See videos that slip through YouTube's own filters

-The statistics are alarming: A recent study found that 67% of children have accidentally seen violent or sexual content on YouTube, even with parental controls enabled.
+A study found that 67% of children have accidentally seen violent or sexual content on YouTube, even with parental controls enabled.

 So what are your options?

 YouTube's built-in Restricted Mode filters out "potentially mature content."
-Here's how to enable it:
+It is free but limited.
+Here is how to enable it:

 On Android: